SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 Your response is a CryptoCheck object.
 If its status is `"pending"` you will need to later notify Simplex when the status changes to "completed".
 You do this using the `crypto-check-notify-status` message.

-Alternatively, Simplex may poll you for the status, via either p/REST or MsgQueue, using `crypto-check-get-status`.
+Alternatively, Simplex may poll you for the status, via either REST or MsgQueue, using `crypto-check-get-status`.

 Name         | Type        |   |
 ------------ | ----------- | - |
 crypto_check | CryptoCheck | **required**

-## p/REST ##
+## REST ##

-If you supply a p/REST endpoint for this API, Simplex will use
+If you supply a REST endpoint for this API, Simplex will use
 <span class="http-verb http-post">POST</span> `https://${YOUR_API_URL}/receive-crypto`

 ## MsgQueue ##